-Easy vegan banana bread is the best banana bread out there and it's so easy to make!
+This is the best vegan banana bread out there and it's so easy to make!
 Just a few on-hand ingredients will bring this classic recipe together!
 For a nut-free loaf, replace the walnuts with one of the many add-in options below!
-This super moist quick-bread will easily be your favorite go-to banana bread!
+This sweet, moist quick-bread will quickly become your favorite go-to vegan banana bread recipe!

-If you have overripe bananas laying around use them up in this moist and delicious, quick bread.
-It’s so easy!
+Instead of pancakes for breakfast, use up those overripe bananas in this moist and delicious, quick-bread.
+It's so easy to make!
 It takes only 9 simple ingredients (no flax-eggs) and less than 15 minutes to bring together.